 1 needs to be in a literate based subject.
 A Literate subject includes any GCSE English qualification or any other GCSE essay-based subject, such as History, Geography or Sociology (these are not exclusive).

 (Equivalent to 1 A Level)

 Develop your knowledge and understanding of the English legal system.
 Topics covered include the courts and legal personnel, law making, dispute solving and aspects of criminal law.
 You will analyse aspects of the legal system and apply your knowledge to given scenarios.
-The course is continually assessed through a range of assignments and there is no exam at the end.
+The course is continually assessed through a range of internal and external assessments.

 What skills will I develop?

 You will develop your ability to work both independently and as part of a group in order to produce coursework.